How to Manage Your Finances as a Single Parent

 4. Save for Emergencies

 Building an emergency fund is essential for any individual, but especially for single parents.
 Aim to save at least three to six months' worth of living expenses in case of unexpected situations like job loss or medical emergencies.
-Having an emergency fund provides peace of mind and acts as a safety net during difficult times.
+A high‑yield savings account guidebook can show you how to choose the best account and maximize your returns.

 5. Seek Government Assistance